TheMarex/ba-presentation/content.md

 1. Adapt recorded human motions to robot:

-    * Kinematic structure different: Not clear how to map to robot
+    * Kinematic structure and dynamic properties are different: Mapping needs to be found.

-    * Dynamic properties (weight, inertia) different

-    $\rightarrow$ Might not yield dynamically stable walking at all
+    * Mapping is computationally expensive (offline), but trajectory looks very natural

 2. Derive stable trajectories from dynamic models of the robot: